cheerans/Microservices-Architecture/README.md

 * git reset
 * git pull

+# Happy coding!

+Good Luck and spend time and code slow.
+It is not the size of the docker whale, it is the motion in the ocean - Santhosh

 ## Contribute

 * Fork the project
 * Create a feature branch based on the 'master' branch
 * Create a PR and feel proud.

 ## License